fabiogueunige/rob_nav2/README.md

 # Rob_nav2
-Inside rob_nav2 there is all the code developed for the assigment of Experimantal Robotics course of Robotic Engeneering master degree at the University of Genoa by the students: Andrea Chiappe, Alberto Di Donna, Fabio Guelfi and Samuele Viola.
+Inside rob_nav2 there is all the code developed for the assigment of Experimantal Robotics course of Robotic Engeneering master degree at the University of Genoa by the students: Andrea Chiappe, Alberto Di Donna and Fabio Guelfi.

 # Download